 Optimizing your performance through nutrition and supplementation is how you set yourself apart from the competition.
 L-carnitine is a proven ergogenic aid and has an arsenal of evidence that shows it can promote fat loss, optimize workout recovery, and enhance endurance in athletes.
-We’re going to discuss the benefits of l-carnitine supplementation by taking a look at the facts.
+We’re going to show you the facts and discuss what l-carnitine is, its benefits, side effects, and more.

 What Is L-Carnitine

 Often thought of as an amino acid, l-carnitine is actually a vitamin like, and amino-acid like compound that is formed from the amino acids lysine and methionine.
 Carnitine is related to the B-Vitamins and was referred to as vitamin BT when it was first discovered.